Introduction

 - Transform metal parts into striking sculptures for your garden or home.

-- Use the grill lid as a canvas for a unique outdoor art piece.
+- Utilize the grill lid as a canvas for an outdoor art piece.

 - Furniture